By TMoM team member Katie Moosbrugger

 Distance from Triad: 8 hours

-Favorite Attractions: Marineland (like a mini Sea World) is just 5 miles south, the Fort Matanzas National Monument, sea turtles that visit the beach occasionally, a visit to the bayside at low tide (lots of sandbars to explore – see picture!)
+Favorite Attractions: Marineland (like a mini Sea World – no rides but you can swim with dolphins!) is just 5 miles south, the Fort Matanzas National Monument, sea turtles that visit the beach occasionally, a visit to the bayside at low tide (lots of sandbars to explore – see picture!)

 What you like best about this beach: The beauty is unmatched, and the beaches are endless!
 On the ocean side you can drive your 4-wheel-drive vehicle right onto the beach making it easy to transport beach chairs, umbrellas and toys.
 On the bay side, dolphins and manatees are known to make a presence.
 At low tide the bay area is a great location to search for sand crabs, snails and other sea creatures.